ratify-project/ratify-verifier-go/cosign/README.md

 ## Concepts

-Artifact signing: To sign an artifact, a signer generates a private/public key pair and uses the secret key to sign an arbitrary piece of data.
+**Artifact signing**: To sign an artifact, a signer generates a private/public key pair and uses the secret key to sign an arbitrary piece of data.

-Artifact Log: Record of artifact metadata created by signers.
+**OpenID Connect (OIDC)**: A widely-supported protocol allowing relying parties (applications) to verify the identity of resource owners (end users) as confirmed by identity providers.

-Identity Log: Record of mappings from identities to signing keys.
+**OIDC Provider**: Mechanism vouching that an entity (individual) controls an identity (e.g., email account)

-OpenID Connect (OIDC): A widely-supported protocol allowing relying parties (applications) to verify the identity of resource owners (end users) as confirmed by identity providers.
+**Signers**: Individuals vouching for the authenticity of content.

-Identity Provider: Mechanism vouching that an entity (individual) controls an identity (e.g., email account)
+**Verifiers**: Individuals checking that content is authentic.

-Signers: Individuals vouching for the authenticity of content.
+**Artifact Log**: Record of artifact metadata created by signers.

-Verifiers: Individuals checking that content is authentic.
+**Identity Log**: Record of mappings from identities to signing keys.

-Certificate Authority(CA): Entity verifying identity and issues cryptographic certificates to signers.
+**Certificate Authority(CA)**: Entity verifying identity and issues cryptographic certificates to signers.

-Public-key Infrastructure (PKI): A set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
+**Public-key Infrastructure (PKI)**: A set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.

-Public Key Certificate: In cryptography, a public key certificate, is an electronic document used to prove the validity of a public key.
+**Public Key Certificate**: In cryptography, a public key certificate, is an electronic document used to prove the validity of a public key.

 ## Scenarios